wayneashleyberry/lut/readme.md

 I wrote this command-line tool and package to inspect LUT's locally, and provide basic server-side rendering.
 This is most likely a bad idea, and you should probably be doing colour manipulations in OpenGL or a similar graphics programming framework.

-Currently only 512px by 512px LUT's are supported — future work might be done to support other dimenions.

 ### Example

 ```sh